 Online Learning Programmes

-Two we’ve used and found worth paying for, were Reading Eggs in the early days, and Study Ladder, which we still use now.
-These are available in Au, US and UK versions.
+Two we’ve used and found worth paying for, were Reading Eggs ( free trial here ) in the early days, and Study Ladder, which we used to about 10 years old.
+Around that age Khan Academy became a better option and it is free.
+These 2 are available in Au, US and UK versions, click through above.

 It’s great to have something to fall back on, that we can access from anywhere in the world.